yamigr/micronats/README.md

 > MICRONATS :rocket: - A nats.io micro-service-framework for nodejs.

-With this framework you can easily and very quickly create a micro-service for any requirement. :rainbow:
+With this framework you can easily and very quickly create a micro-service for any requirement :rainbow:

 What's inside?
 * Publish / Subscribe